It’s common in the RV community for potential RV owners to ask other owners which RV brands they prefer.

 Some owners (on online forums) complain that Fleetwood is slow to respond to approval for warranty work, if at all.

-A company not standing behind its product can make the difference between a happy and a frustrated customer.
+A company not standing behind its product can distinguish between a happy and a frustrated customer.

 Jayco places a lot of emphasis on being lightweight and budget-friendly.
 This combination doesn’t tend to lend itself well to quality.

 It’s hard to produce a sturdy RV at a low cost.
-When a company makes “ultra-lightweight” units, things are bound to break and fall apart.
+When a company makes “ultra-lightweight” units, things will break and fall apart.

-An owner will quickly be frustrated if they feel the walls are falling in around them after only a few trips.
+An owner can quickly become frustrated if they feel the walls are falling in around them after only a few trips.